atarazana/gramola-operator/part-1-1.md

 And don't forget to make it public!

-You can `Ctrl+C` in the 1st terminal becuase it's time to deploy the operator!
+You can `Ctrl+C` in the 1st terminal because it's time to deploy the operator!

 > **TIP:** Have a look to the objects created, including the namespace, `gramola-operator-system` in this example